She's Gone (Hall & Oates song): Background

 The song was released as a single in 1973 and peaked at No. 60 on the Billboard Hot 100 chart.
-Nearly three years later in 1976, after Hall & Oates had moved to RCA Records and had scored the hit "Sara Smile", Atlantic Records re-released the original single under a different number (Atlantic 3332).
+Nearly three years later in 1976, after Hall & Oates had moved to RCA Records and had scored the hit "Sara Smile", Atlantic Records re-released the original single with a different catalog number (Atlantic 45-3332).
 This time, "She's Gone" was a hit, peaking at No. 7 on the Billboard Hot 100.
 On the R&B chart, the song peaked at No. 93.
 On the Radio & Records airplay chart, the song debuted at No. 37 on the August 13, 1976 issue; after six weeks it reached a peak of No. 8, staying there for three weeks, with four weeks in the top 10 of the chart and thirteen weeks on the chart in total.

 The single version is included in Hall & Oates' 1983 greatest hits compilation Rock and Soul Part 1 and the album version is included in numerous other compilations such as The Singles (2008), The Essential (2005), Looking Back: The Best of (1991) but the song is missing on the albums The Very Best of Daryl Hall & John Oates (2001) and Playlist: The Very Best of Daryl Hall & John Oates (2008).
 The single version differs as it has a shorter opening, the first two verses are cut and combined into one, the saxophone bridge is virtually eliminated, and the song fades out sooner during the big ride-out.

 Daryl Hall, according to some reports, has called it the best song he and John Oates wrote together.
 Both performers were undergoing romantic problems at the time the song was written.
 A 1985 article in Rolling Stone said the song was about Hall's divorce from wife Bryna Lublin, while VH1's Behind the Music episode on the duo showed Oates explaining it was about a girlfriend that stood him up on New Year's Eve.

 John Oates spoke of the song in a 2009 interview with American Songwriter: "I sat down with the guitar and sang the chorus of 'She's Gone' basically the way that it is.
 Then I played it for Daryl because I didn't have anything else.
 It just happened.
 I said, 'Hey, I’ve got this really great chorus.'
 And we wrote the verses together.
 'She’s Gone' is a song that endures."